congnguyenhuuksocial/venus/assignment/vocabulary_quiz.md

     - The system calculates scores (`Score Updated` event) based on correct answers.
     - Whenever scores are updated, the leaderboard refreshes in real-time (`Leaderboard Updated` event).

-This approach covers the lifecycle of a quiz session from creation to the real-time display of scores and leaderboards, ensuring that all user interactions are accounted for.
-Would you like to dive deeper into any of these elements or explore other aspects?
 ---

 Based on the event storming analysis, the Real-Time Quiz feature can be split into several microservices.
 Each microservice will be responsible for handling a distinct part of the functionality, ensuring scalability, maintainability, and flexibility.
 Here's how the system can be decomposed: